Updated: May 12

 Food and Drink

 Food and drink is a large expense that owner-operators might not expect.
 Eating out at restaurants every day can add up quickly.
 However, owner-operators are given a tax deduction known as Per Diem.
-The IRS allows you to deduct 80% of $66, or $52.80, every full day you’re on the road.
+As of October 1, 2021, the IRS allows you to deduct 80% of $69, or $55.20, every full day you’re on the road.

 Even though these costs are tax deductible, it is money you still have to spend.
 The easiest way to lower your food and drink costs is to buy food at the grocery store and keep it cold in your truck.
 The cost of groceries is a lot cheaper and healthier than eating out at restaurants.